Energy Models for Better Pseudo-Labels: Improving Semi-Supervised Classification with the 1-Laplacian Graph Energy: Improving Pseudo-Labelling with the 1-Laplacian Graph Energy

-\paragraph{4.1 Convergence.} In the following, instead of $u_i$, we will denote the value of function $u$ at node $x$ by $u(x)$.
-In order to realise a binary partition of the domain of the graph $\mathcal{N}$ through the minimisation of the quotient $R(u)=J(u)/H(u)$, we adapt the method of~\cite{Feld} to incorporate the scaling $d(x)$ of \eqref{model} and consider the semi-explicit PDE:
+In the following, we will denote the value of function $u$ at node $x$ by $u(x)$ and the value of $u$ at iteration $k$ as $u_k$.
+In order to realise a binary partition of the domain of the graph $\mathcal{N}$ through the minimisation of the quotient $R(u)=J(u)/H(u)$, we adapt the method of~\cite{Feld} to incorporate the scaling $d(x)$ of \eqref{model} and consider the semi-explicit scheme: